WA9ONY/Pico-RP2040/README2.md

 I-V  characteristics curve is a plot of voltage on the x axis (horziontal) and the current on the y axis (vertical).

-The above image shows a oscilloscope with a diode VI characteristics curve on its display.
+The above image shows a oscilloscope with a diode I-V characteristics curve on its display.
-The oscilloscope two probes are attached to a series circuit of a diode, AC voltage source and a resistor.
++ The oscilloscope two probes are attached to a series circuit of a diode, AC voltage source and a resistor.
-Channel 1 probe measures the voltage across the diode, horziontal axis.
++ Channel 1 probe measures the voltage across the diode, horziontal axis.
-Channel 2 probe measures the voltage across the resistor which provide the current measurement after using Ohms law, vertical axis.
++ Channel 2 probe measures the voltage across the resistor which provide the current measurement after using Ohms law, vertical axis.
-Therefore, oscilloscope disply is the diode I-V  characteristics curve.
++ Therefore, oscilloscope disply is the diode I-V  characteristics curve.
-The red auto transformer with the big black knob varyies the AC voltage.
++ The red auto transformer with the big black knob varyies the AC voltage.
-Plugged into the auto transformer is a 120 Vac to 6 Vac transformer which is the voltage source for the curve plot.
++ Plugged into the auto transformer is a 120 Vac to 6 Vac transformer which is the voltage source for the curve plot.
-The red circuit board has various 5 W and 2 W resistors to be used to measure the current.
++ The red circuit board has various 5 W and 2 W resistors to be used to measure the current.
-The diode is connected to a red mini clip and black mini clip on the desk above the resistor circuit board.
++ The diode is connected to a red mini clip and black mini clip on the desk above the resistor circuit board.

 A two channel oscilloscope with XY capability and invert channel 2 plots XY of channel 1 volts and channel 2 volts.
 Use channel 2 to measure the voltage across a resistor in series with the device under test.